 (1851 - 1852), Laguna

-A temporary Dragoon post that replaced the Post at Ceboletta.
-Transferred to Fort Defiance, Arizona.
+A temporary U.S. Army Dragoon camp that replaced the Post at Ceboletta.
+The troops were later transferred to Fort Defiance, Arizona.

 Post at Ceboletta

-A Dragoon post established to curb the illegal gun and whiskey trade to the Indians.
+A U.S. Army Dragoon post established to curb the illegal gun and whiskey trade to the Indians.
+The troops occupied rented adobe quarters and, according to local tradition, possibly one or two no-longer extant stone torreóns.
 Spelling variations include Cebolleta, Cibolleta, Sebolleta, Seboyeta, Seyboyeta.

 Fort Wingate (1)